jonasschneider/momentum/README.md

 =====================================

-Momentum is a SPDY server that aims to be drop-in compatible with existing Rack apps, and to allow the app to use SPDY features that speed up the response times.
+Momentum is a Rack-compatible web server for SPDY clients.
+Momentum can act as a reverse proxy, forwarding requests from SPDY-enabled browsers to your regular HTTP app server.

-Rack apps can declare the resources the page is going to depend on while rendering the page.
+But since it is completely compatible with the Rack specification, you can also run any Rack app purely on SPDY.

 Usage
 -----

-Suppose you have added `momentum` to your app's `Gemfile`, you can start `momentum` by running:
+Suppose you have added `momentum` to your app's `Gemfile`, you can start the SPDY server by running:

     bundle exec momentum